Review: Guillotine by Delilah S. Dawson

 St. Martin’s Press | 2020

-Filed Under: Sarah Keonig’s soothing tones
+Filed Under: Sarah Koenig’s soothing tones

 Remember when I was on the blog tour for this last August and said I’d have a review posted “soon?”
 Man, I’ve got some hilarious jokes.

 Listen, I’m blaming everything on 2020.
-I’m double-digits deep on back reviews and triple digits up in unread ARCs because I just… couldn’t.
+I’m double-digits deep on backlog reviews and triple digits up in unread ARCs because I just… couldn’t.
 And I didn’t know how to even explain what was wrong/is wrong with me.
 But it’s literally all the Pandemic’s fault.
 I have the science to back it up!
-Research shows that the high levels of cortisol (the stress hormone) that we have been producing extra for a prolonged period because of the pandemic, can inhibit perceptual learning and memory formation.
+Research shows that the high levels of cortisol (the stress hormone) that we have been producing for a prolonged period because of the pandemic, can inhibit perceptual learning and memory formation.
 This interferes with our ability to assimilate facts and focus on work.
-So, if you’ve been having trouble working, reading and or just general concentration has been difficult for you, then this is why.
+So, if you’ve been having trouble working, reading and or, just general, concentration has been difficult for you, then this is why.
 STRESS, bitch!
 That you got from a Panny!

-I just learned this after a whole fucking year of screaming at my husband, “why can’t I do any of the things I like to do?”
+I just learned this after a whole fucking year of screaming at my husband, “Why can’t I do any of the things I like to do?”

 Now I know.

 I had big plans for last year.
 I was going to get my reading life organized, tons of reviews posted and make a serious dent in my ARCs, None of that happened.
-Now, we’re days away from the one-year anniversary of this goddamn pandemic.
+Now, we’re days away from the first anniversary of this goddamn pandemic.
 How can it be March 2021 when I’m still processing March 2020!?

 people photo GIF